One of the first conversations my husband and I had when we got engaged was the money talk.

 Some of these tactics have been no extra work at all.
 In fact, some of them have actually saved us work.
 For example, did you know that some student loan companies will give you a small discount on your interest rate if you set up autopay?

 We also take advantage of cash rewards on our credit cards.
-We don’t currently use the cards that we have debt on, but we have two other cards that we use for all of our purchases to get the rewards – one is a cashback card and one is a travel rewards card.
+We have two primary credit cards we use – one is a cashback card, and one is a travel rewards card.
 We pay them off in full every month.

 Finally, we use cashback apps to save a few dollars here and there.
 One of my favorite cashback sites is Rakuten (formerly Ebates), which gives you cashback for shopping at certain retailers.

-The other cashback app I love is Ibotta, which gives you cash back on select grocery items.
-I use it for our grocery shopping every week and always find a few dollars in savings.
+The other cashback apps I love are Fetch Rewards and Ibotta, which give you cash back on select grocery items.
+I use them for our grocery shopping every week and always find a few dollars in savings.

 We’ll adjust our plan as our income increases